There’s Always More To Learn

 My purpose for attending the forum was to determine and report on the possibility of holding a 2010 international congress on diabetes and physical activity for DESA (www.diabetes-exercise.org).
 Sardinia seems the perfect place for such an event.
 (I’ll keep you posted).
 Medical professionals and researchers can delve into exploring the diabetes connection between Finland and Sardinia.
 Type 1’s and type 2’s, along with their families, can, besides attending lectures and diabetes workshops, enjoy the many sport and exercise opportunities that abound (hiking, running in the hills, horseback riding, rowing, kayaking, swimming, sailing and naturally, playing soccer).

 Saving the Best for Last

 It’s impossible to duplicate the flavors and tastes, but I told cooks and locals about you, the visitors to Cyber Kitchen, and they generously offered wonderful recipes that I shall pass on.
-Best of course is to go to Sardinia and enjoy local Mediterranean flavors with as glass of light crisp local wine.
+Best, of course, is to go to Sardinia and enjoy local Mediterranean flavors with a glass of light crisp local wine.
 Well, maybe next year……

 Sardinian Cyber Kitchen Recipes

-The Sardinian diet is the essence of what this humble chef and writer feels is the perfect balance of healthy nutrients, fresh locally grown foods prepared in a simple style that incorporates olive oil, lemon and garlic to compliment dishes.
-Meals are served in small courses usually with a pasta or soup first, main course of fish or white meat with vegetables and a refreshing salad to aid digestion at the end.
+The Sardinian diet is the essence of what this humble chef and writer feel is the perfect balance of healthy nutrients, fresh locally grown foods prepared in a simple style that incorporates olive oil, lemon, and garlic to complement dishes.
+Meals are served in small courses usually with pasta or soup first, the main course of fish or white meat with vegetables, and a refreshing salad to aid digestion at the end.
 Desserts are primarily a little cheese and fresh fruit.